ArgosMs/ArgosMs.github.io-blogdown/content/about.md

 I have been on the road for a while.
 Born and raised in the hyper megalopolis of [Sao Paulo](https://www.youtube.com/watch?v=8bwcUdMo3R4) but actually the product of war and poverty (so I am a loose end of sheer luck, *I guess*).

-"Obatian"" and "Oditian" fled poverty in [Okinawa](https://www.youtube.com/watch?v=gPzf2UlvqK4) and "Babcia" and "дідусь" reconnected with [their](https://www.youtube.com/watch?v=nXnstmYu5nM) [communities](https://www.youtube.com/watch?v=cV0wGj6DzYE) in southern Brazil after running for their lives in Eastern Europe.
+"オバチアン" and "オディチアン" fled poverty in [Okinawa](https://www.youtube.com/watch?v=gPzf2UlvqK4) and "Babcia" and "дідусь" reconnected with [their](https://www.youtube.com/watch?v=nXnstmYu5nM) communities in southern Brazil after running for their lives in Eastern Europe.

 Backpacked on a shoestring all over [South America](https://www.youtube.com/watch?v=R35URiT_fm8) and [Europe](https://www.youtube.com/watch?v=fWydEjyNsQY).
 Tried not to get killed snowboarding in [British Columbia](https://www.youtube.com/watch?v=TVfpfzcIBZs) and [California](https://www.youtube.com/watch?v=RVA9fma3wq8).
 Survived kitesurfing at scorching [beaches](https://www.youtube.com/watch?v=te9YZsltyGY).